-DABATEM is an independent research center in Istanbul internationally recognized for its pioneering work in the field of mass trauma with a focus on mental health effects of wars, torture, earthquakes, and sexual and gender-based violence.
-It is founded in 1995 by Professor Metin Basoglu and currently directed by Assoc.
-Professor Ebru Salcioglu.
+DABATEM is an independent research center internationally recognized for its pioneering research into mental health effects of wars, torture, and earthquakes, and their effective treatment.
+It has been founded and is currently directed by Professor Metin Basoglu.

 DABATEM has also developed a mental healthcare model for earthquake survivors that incorporates various brief and innovative applications of CFBT and treatment delivery strategies that enable cost-effective dissemination of care to large survivor populations.
-This work is detailed in a book (A Mental Healthcare Model for Mass Trauma Survivors) published in 2011 by Cambridge University Press.
-Currently, work is underway to develop a similar model for survivors of war and torture.
-A recent treatment study has shown that CFBT is highly effective in survivors of war, torture, and sexual and gender-based violence.
+Currently, research is underway to develop a similar model for survivors of war and torture.
+A recently completed treatment study has shown that CFBT is highly effective in survivors of war, torture, and sexual and gender-based violence.

 Mass trauma events raise important issues of concern to mental and public health professionals, social and political scientists, human rights workers, international law experts, policy makers, and governmental and nongovernmental organizations concerned with care of mass trauma survivors.
-DABATEM’s scientific research informs public and professional opinion on these issues.
-Articles on some of these issues can be found in Metin Basoglu’s blog Mass Trauma, Mental Health & Human Rights.
+An important aspect of DABATEM’s mission is to inform the world public, media, and professional opinion on these issues.
+Articles on some of these issues can be found in Professor Basoglu’s blog Mass Trauma, Mental Health & Human Rights.